rmjarvis/TreeCorr/README.rst

 Two-point Correlations
 ----------------------

-This software is able to compute a variety of two-point correlations:
+TreeCorr can compute a variety of two-point correlations:

 :NN:  The normal two-point correlation function of number counts (typically
       galaxy counts).